-To prevent the condition laminitis you must maintain horse diet carefully, keep your horse in a stress-free environment, keeping safe your horse from severe infectious diseases.
+To prevent the condition laminitis you must maintain a horse diet carefully, keep your horse in a stress-free environment, keeping safe your horse from severe infectious diseases.
 You must be looked into the matter of obesity, to do so you must restrict the excessive grass intake of your horse.

 You must see your vet immediately to recover the condition.
-The vet may suggest painkiller to correct the situation promptly.
+The vet may suggest a painkiller to correct the situation promptly.
 You must follow the diet chart and feeding schedule for your horse prescribed by your vet.

 The alternative name is Tying up or Monday Morning disease in horses.
-The name of the disease as such because the horse has given full ration and exercise after a full rest at Sunday and bring him on Monday morning at the ground.
+The name of the disease as such because the horse has given full ration and exercise after a full rest on Sunday and bring him on Monday morning at the ground.
 The condition mainly occurs on racing horses.

 The clinical signs of the disease are manifested by coffee color urination, muscle crums of the hindquarters and the back, stiffness, and pain, when the pain is enough causes sweating and labored breathing.
 The horse does not move, distress behavior, pulse rate increased in many cases.